Manage Person Data - Menu in WISEid Portal

 Helpful Search Tips:

 The WISEid search engine is very reliable, but there are times when a search may prove difficult.
-It is possible that the person for whom you are searching may have incorrect information or information appearing differently than expected.
-Here are some things to keep in mind as you search:
+It is possible that the person for whom you are searching may have incorrect information, or their information may appear differently than expected.
+As you search, keep in mind:

-• Middle Name: This field is not always populated or only contains an initial, which may or may not include a period.
-If you are having difficulty searching, leaving this field blank may help, or you may try common variations of names (e.g., “Bobbie” instead of “Bobby”).
+- Middle Name: This field is not always populated or only contains an initial, which may or may not include a period.
+If you are having difficulty searching, try leaving this field blank, or try common variations of names (e.g., “Bobbie” instead of “Bobby”).

-• Last Name: Hyphenated/multiple last names can sometimes make a search difficult.
-If you are having trouble searching, entering only one of the last names may help.
+- Last Name: Hyphenated/multiple last names can sometimes make a search difficult.
+If you are having trouble searching, try entering only one of the last names.

-• Former Name: Using a name the person previously used may help you locate their record.
+- Former Name: Try using a name the person previously used.

-• Misspellings: Occasionally names are misspelled.
-Sometimes searching with common misspellings may help.
+- Misspellings: Occasionally names are misspelled.
+Try searching with common misspellings.

-If the results do not provide the match you wanted, you should conduct an Advanced Search before clicking the red “Create New Record” button.
+If the results do not provide the match you expected, conduct an Advanced Search before clicking the red “Create New Record” button.

-New for the 2024-25 school year, users can now refine the results of the WISEid Person Search with an Advanced Search.
-You can only reach the Advanced Search tool by conducting a standard Person Search first.
+Users can now refine the results of the WISEid Person Search with an Advanced Search.
+First conduct a standard Person search to reach the Advanced Search.

 Sometimes the logic within the WISEid Person Search feature does not provide the match you are looking for the first time.
-The Advanced Search feature can assist you with obtaining more accurate results.
+The Advanced Search feature can help you obtain more accurate results.

-An Advanced Search provides you with four data fields as options to refine your search:
+An Advanced Search has four data fields to refine your search:

 The Advanced Search tool requires you to enter data into at least two of the following fields: First Name, Last Name, Birth Year, as indicated by the red asterisks next to those data fields.